 The Financial Aid Office provides a standard cost of living (often referred to as the "budget") amount per student as part of the annual awarding criteria.
-Based on Department of Education guidelines, the amount per month for each student is $2,325.
+Based on Department of Education (ED) guidelines, the amount per month for each student is $2,325.
 This monthly expense is multiplied by either ten (10) or twelve (12) months, depending on whether the student's program contains a mandated Summer term or not.
-If a student determines that more living expense month is needed, the student can request a review by a financial aid counselor.
-The following are the two most commonly allowed reasons for increases.
-Under each reason is the required procedure and documentation.
+Students need to be aware that the living expense component of the Cost of Attendance budget “considers only the student’s costs, not the cost of providing for an entire family”.
+(Handbook for Financial Aid Officers, American Association of Medical Colleges).

-For all cost of living increases, the student needs to provide the Financial Aid Office, in writing, the specific amount being requested.
+For all cost of living increases, student needs to provide the Financial Aid Office, in writing, the specific amount being requested.
 Requests are not automatically approved.
 The documented costs provided by the student must exceed the amounts already covered in the standard financial aid budget.
 The financial aid counselor must determine if the documentation provided and the need for the request complies with federal regulations.